Refiltering hypothesis tests to control sign error: Sign -values

-In high throughput settings, we might make a very large number of primary hypothesis tests at level $\alpha_1$.
+In high throughput settings, one might make a very large number of primary hypothesis tests at level $\alpha_1$.
+Suppose that they have been selected in a naive way, simply providing the confidence intervals that omit zero and withholding the others.
 For each one that is rejected, there is then a smallest $\alpha_2\le\alpha_1$ at which $H_0$ is also rejected.
 Call this value $p_2$.
 Then the smallest $\alpha_S$ for which we would have found the sign significant is $p_S = p_2/(2\alpha_1)$.
-Note that $p_S$ depends on the chosen value $\alpha_1$, which should then be regarded as a fixed pre-specified choice, and not as a function of the observed data.
+Note that $p_S$ depends on the chosen value $\alpha_1$, which we assume has been fixed in advance and not modified to reduce or increase $p_S$.
+Though we call it a $p$-value because it governs a probability of misinterpretation, note that it cannot be larger than~$1/2$.

+\cite{benj:yeku:2005} consider \cite{giov:asch:etal:1995} who tested relationships between diet variables and cancers.
+Their abstract reports three 95\% confidence intervals for relative risk.
+The most promising one has a relative risk estimate of $0.65$ with a 95\% confidence interval from $0.44$ to $0.95$.
+The face value interpretation is of a protective effect versus prostate cancer from consumption of tomatoes, tomato sauce, tomato juice and pizza.
+It is natural to measure relative risk on a logarithmic scale.
+Their confidence interval is then $-0.431\pm 0.379$, which is approximate due to rounding.
+The 95\% confidence interval for lycopene intake (which overlaps tomatoes et cetera) was, on a log scale, $-0.236\pm0.226$.
+The third interval was approximately $-0.755\pm0.755$.

+We use these numerical examples below.
+We do not make any claim about the relationship between diet and cancer.
+That would require revisiting their data analyses, model selections and considering the related literature on diet and cancer.
+Here we just show the values of $p_S$ corresponding to those intervals, in Table~\ref{tab:directionalp}.
+None of those selected intervals would lead us to be confident about $\sign(\theta)$.